Owner Occupied Rehabilitation Program

 Due to funding constraints, we can no longer accept applications for replacement of septic systems.

-The moderate rehabilitation program provides zero percent (0%) deferred payment loans from $1,000 to $24,999.
+The moderate rehabilitation program provides 0% deferred payment loans from $1,000 to $24,999.
 Loan amounts are subject to program funding constraints.
 Once work has been completed and contractors paid, a mortgage will be placed on the rehabilitated property.
 The present restriction on affordability is as follows:

-5 year affordability period requiring full payment of the County funds should the household sell, transfer, refinance, obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property within the first 5 years.
-There is an extended period of affordability where 1/5 of the affordability subsidy will be forgiven for the next 4 year period.
-The County will require 1/5 repayment should the owner transfer, sell, refinance obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property.
+- 5 year affordability period requiring full payment of the County funds should the household sell, transfer, refinance, obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property within the first 5 years

 Subsidized Grant Programs

-Mobile homes - The County has established a subsidy limit at a maximum of $5,000 for MOBILE HOMES specially for heater replacement where there is no heat* and/or no running water.
+The County has established a subsidy limit at a maximum of $5,000 for mobile homes specially for heater replacement where there is no heat* and/or no running water.
 General construction repairs or weatherization are not eligible for this subsidized grant.

-ADA Ramp Program - The County has partnered with Habitat for Humanity to install ADA compliant wheelchair ramps to homes.
-Owner occupied homes will receive a subsidy limit of $2,500.
+The County has partnered with Habitat for Humanity to install ADA compliant wheelchair ramps to homes.
+Owner occupied homes will receive a subsidy limit of $3,000.
 All other eligibility requirements remain.